max-p-log-p/ViB/README.md

 The method is shown to let the user know which method they should use to send data.
 If the method is get or if the method is not shown, the user should append -G when sending the data (e.g. :. ~/.vibrc; form 28 -G).
 It the method is post, the user should not append -G when sending the data (e.g. :. ~/.vibrc; form 28).

 The enctype value application/x-www-form-urlencoded or its absence is the default enctype which means that the user should use the vi mapping \f to send the data.
-The enctype value multipart/form-data means that the user needs to manually uspecify parameters to send the data.
+The enctype value multipart/form-data means that the user needs to manually specify parameters to send the data.
 If a parameter has a default value of '@', then it the user should specify a file to send.

 For example, a link with a link number of 28 and enctype of multipart/form-data that looks like